spences10/scottspence.com/posts/sveltekit-page-reaction-component-with-upstash-redis.md

 don't have one already.

 In the Redis databases section I'll click on the 'Create Database' button.
-I'm them prompted to give the database a name, I'll call it `sveltekit-reactions`.
+I'm then prompted to give the database a name, I'll call it `sveltekit-reactions`.

 For the type I can choose between 'Global' or 'Regional'.
 I'll go with